Kangonga/phase-1-project-shorten-url/README.md

 These are the steps required to use this project:

 ### Prerequisites
-The spa runs on the browser thus there are no prerequisite installations
+The webpage runs on the browser thus there are no prerequisite installations

 ### Installation

 1. Clone the repo

-   git@github.com:Kangonga/shorten-url.git
+** git@github.com:Kangonga/shorten-url.git **

 <p align="right">(<a href="#top">back to top</a>)</p>